AndrewPaulLund/cs205project/README.md

 that bin size across a number of cores from 2 to 20.
 We were limited to 20 cores on a single node on the HMSRC cluster as outlined in the "Infrastructure" section.

-We first wrote a Perl script (runParallelJobScript.pl) to automatically generate the bins needed for the parallelization.
-At the same time the script runs each of the bins as a parallel process.
-Once all the subjobs are done, the Perl script would then combine all the results into one.

-As there were multiple different parameters that needed to be tested and also because the cluster mainly supports the submission of jobs through the use of a jobscript, we generated a custom Perl script (./batch_scripts/rna.sample1.pl) to also generate the tens of jobscripts we needed while varying the different paramters (e.g. file used, number of cores etc.).

 A sample batch script for binning is outlined in the "Running ```mpileup``` batch jobs section above.

 Results are discussed in the "Results" section below.